pindaroso/haskell-yesod-example/README.md

 vagrant ssh -c "cd code && make"
 ```

 Questions or comments?
-Head over to [www.civiclabs.com](https://www.civiclabs.com) to get in touch with us.
+Head over to [www.brandonstil.es](https://www.brandonstil.es) to get in touch with me.